Long-term toxicity can be predicted from studies with early life-stages, a good reason why using zebrafish larvae in toxicology screening.

 Fact: Long term drug toxicity can be predicted from studies performed with animal models at early life-stages.

 Aim: Analysis of severe long-term effects of a new drug.

-Method: The chronic assay started with zebrafish larvae aged 6 days postfertilization (dpf), at the onset of exogenous feeding, and lasted 23 days, broadly corresponding to the end of the larval period.
+Method: The early-life stage toxicity assay started with zebrafish larvae aged six days postfertilization (dpf), at the onset of exogenous feeding, and lasted 23 days, broadly corresponding to the end of the larval period.
 The assay was run in static conditions with daily renewal of the medium.
 Every morning, larvae were transferred to clean experimental units filled with freshly prepared test solutions at the same temperature and returned to the system.

 Fact: Cardiac dysfunctions represent one of the most important types of drug toxicity; the majority of drugs that result in clinical problems interfere with the human Ether-`a-go-go Related Gene (hERG) channel, blocking the rapid component delayed rectifier potassium current.

 Aim: Analysis of cardiac effect of the drug in zebrafish larvae.

 Method: Larvae of 120 hours post fertilization (hpf) of transgenic GFP heart fishes are incubated with the NOEC concentration of the molecule of interest during 4h and video recorded for heart physiology.
 Videos are analyzed with ZeCardio software for the presence of the several cardiac dysfunctions